-Breakfast Church is a new way to gather we are trying out for the months of July and August.
+Breakfast Church has been a new way to gather we've been trying out since July.
 We meet in the Sanctuary, around the breakfast table, to connect with God and each other through song, Scripture, prayer, conversation, and Communion each week.
 Want to know more about what to expect?
 More details below!

 Why Breakfast Church?

 The earliest followers of Jesus, when they gathered for worship and to grow together as disciples, did so around shared meals and discussed around the table.
 In the Gospels we see this is one of Jesus’ favorite ways to teach– over meal-time conversation.

 But we’re not just doing this because it’s what they used to do a long time ago.
 Priya Parker, in her book The Art of Gathering, says “When we don’t examine the deeper assumptions behind why we gather, we end up skipping too quickly to replicating old, staid formats of gathering.
 And we forego the possibility of creating something memorable, even transformative.”

 The purposes of gathering at Breakfast Church are to connect with God, to connect with each other, and to grow together in our relationships, helping us to live lives that look more like Jesus.
 Christian discipleship is a team sport.
 We learn from each other, we carry one another’s burdens.
 We see and honor God’s image in one another and know that very often, God shows up to us in the face of people around us.
 Faith is not something we can do on our own.